runwayml/learn/docs/tutorial_posenet.md

 ### Summary

-This tutorial shows how to use a pose estimation model, called PoseNet, to perform pose estimation on the webcam stream and send the results to a Processing sketch.
+This tutorial shows how to use a pose estimation model, called PoseNet, to perform skeleton tracking on the webcam stream and send the results to a Processing sketch.